azra-mind/be-azramind/README.md

 #### Game Play Interface

 - Add the ability for the player to configure difficult levels
+- Add the ability for the player to configure difficult levels
+- better error handling for no internet connection
-- Build out a frontend in React.js
+- Build out a frontend

 #### Backend

 - Add unit tests to the backend repo
 - Add user authorization (login/password)
 - Add a lookup table for difficulty levels (easy/medium/hard)
+- More granular error handling for server errors